tblite/tblite/doc/installation.rst

 - `asciidoctor`_, to build the manual pages
 - A C compiler to test the C API and compile the Python extension module
+- A C++ compiler to build ddX solvation support
 - Python 3.6 or newer with the `CFFI`_ package installed to build the Python API

 To setup a new build run